-0.02% BAC, the following processes will take place: Under these circumstances the employee's BAC may be decreasing, or it may be increasing if the employee has been drinking during the previous hour.
-In the interests of safety, he will be directed not to commence any physical work or drive a vehicle or operate any item of plant or machinery.
-The employee will be re-tested 30 minutes after the original test.
-If the test is negative the employee may return to work, there will be no counselling and there will be no recording of the event.
-If the later test indicates a BAC of 0.02% BAC, or greater, the normal procedure for Positive Testing will follow.
-5.4 Costs Where an employee tests positive to alcohol or other drugs and requires professional counselling, the employee will be accountable for initial referral and counselling costs.
-5.5 Other The Shire of Mukinbudin OH&S Committee will act as facilitators to assist all employees and ensure the most beneficial services are provided to the employee concerned.
-OBJECTIVES Alcoh objective of this policy is to implement a fair, pro-active ol & Other Drugs Testing Program that will contribute to and health of all employees of the Shire.
-GUIDELINES HISTORY er policy 1.2.7 nally adopted - 20 September 2006 minute 8.2.9 REVIEW Chief Executive Officer
+0.02% BAC, the following processes will take place:

+- Under these circumstances the employee's BAC may be decreasing, or it may be increasing if the employee has been drinking during the previous hour. - In the interests of safety, he will be directed not to commence any physical work or drive a vehicle or operate any item of plant or machinery. - The employee will be re-tested 30 minutes after the original test. - If the test is negative the employee may return to work, there will be no counselling and there will be no recording of the event. - If the later test indicates a BAC of 0.02% BAC, or greater, the normal procedure for Positive Testing will follow.

+5.4 Costs

+Where an employee tests positive to alcohol or other drugs and requires professional counselling, the employee will be accountable for initial referral and counselling costs.

+5.5 Other

+The Shire of Mukinbudin OH&S Committee will act as facilitators to assist all employees and ensure the most beneficial services are provided to the employee concerned.

+The objective of this policy is to implement a fair, pro-active Alcohol & Other Drugs Testing Program that will contribute to safety and health of all employees of the Shire.

+Originally adopted - 20 September 2006 minute 8.2.9